trothr/xmitmsgx/README.md

 `xmitmsgx` is a library and `xmitmsg` is program for presenting enumerated messages.
 The command works similarly to that of IBM VM/CMS 'XMITMSG' but with Unix syntax (dashed options before positional arguments) rather than CMS syntax (positional args, open paren, then options).
 The message file source format is the same as that of CMS except it does not have to be pre-processed.

 ## Rationale

 Application messages in context can be referenced by number.
 The text of the message can be made available in any local language.
 Tokens, for lack of a better term, can be inserted into the message with correct placement.

-This is suitable for
+This is suitable for ...

 * error messages
 * non-error status messages
 * logging, reporting
 * decorations: button labels, title bars, field identifiers

-anything textual intended for human consumption.
+ ... anything textual intended for human consumption.

 ## Example

-An example from recent traffic in the FUZIX project, consider both English and Spanish for a failing `make` target:
+For an example from actual traffic in the FUZIX project, consider both English and Spanish for a failing `make` target:

     fallo en las instrucciones para el objetivo 'stty.rel'